mattermost/mattermost/doc/developer/Setup.md

 	2. Add the following to your ~/.bash_profile
 		`export GOPATH=$HOME/go`
 		`export PATH=$PATH:$GOPATH/bin`
-		`ulimit -n 8096` If you don't increate the file handle limit you may see some wierd build issues with browserify or npm.
+		`ulimit -n 8096`
+		If you don't increase the file handle limit you may see some weird build issues with browserify or npm.
 	3. Reload your bash profile
 		`source ~/.bash_profile`
 4. Install Node.js using Homebrew